-(sea turtle): Korea encourages longline vessels to implement the FAO sea turtle guidelines in all five RFMO Areas.
-They are required to carry and employ de-hookers, line cutters and scoop nets for prompt release of incidentally caught sea turtles.

-(sea birds): Korean longline vessels are required to comply with sea bird mitigation measures of night setting, tori lines and weighed lines.
+(sea turtle): Korean longline vessels have been implementing the FAO sea turtle guidelines in all tuna RFMOs Areas according to their resolutions and the DWFD Act of Korea.
+They are required to carry and employ de-hookers, line cutters and scoop nets for prompt release of incidentally caught sea turtles. (sea birds): Korean longline vessels have been implementing sea bird mitigation measures of night setting, tori lines and weighed lines.
+Most of fishing vessels use tori lines and weighted lines to reduce the incidental bycatch of sea bird i.
+Describe the methods being used to monitor compliance with bycatch mitigation measures (e.g. types of port inspections conducted and other monitoring and surveillance programs used to monitor compliance).
+Include details of the level of coverage (e.g. proportion of vessels inspected each year):